dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Overview of Page Manager module
 ===============================
-The storage unit of a database system is a contiguous set of bytes known as a Page.
+The storage unit of a database system is a Page.
 In SimpleDBM, pages are contained with logical units called Storage Containers.
 The default implementation maps containers to Operating System files.

 A page is typically a fixed size block within the storage container.
-The Page Manager module encapsulates the knowledge about how pages map to containers.
+The PageManager module encapsulates knowledge about how pages map to containers.
 It knows about the page size, but delegates the work of reading/writing pages to PageFactory implementations.
 This division of labour allows all pages to be centrally managed by the PageManager, yet allows new page types to be registered without having to change the PageManager.
 By isolating the management of pages into the PageManager module, the rest of the system is protected.
-For example, the Buffer Manager module can work with different paging strategies by switching the Page Manager module.
+For example, the BufferManager module can work with different paging strategies by switching the PageManager module.

-Note that the Page Manager module does not worry about the contents of the page, except for the very basic and common stuff that must be part of every page, such as a checksum, the page Id, page LSN, and the page type.
+Note that the PageManager module does not worry about the contents of the page, except for the very basic and common stuff that must be part of every page, such as a checksum, the page Id, page LSN, and the page type.
 It is expected that other modules will extend the basic page type and